MindfulMinun/benjic.xyz--legacy/index.md

 Near the end of my Sophomore year, I went on to focus on Node.js, a back-end JavaScript runtime.
 Here, I picked up CoffeeScript, a Python-esque language that transpiles to JavaScript.
 With these, I created [Haruka][haruka], a Discord bot.

-This year, I've worked some more with Node.js and created [@NichijouEbooks][NichijouEbooks], a Twitter bot that posts randomly-formulated strings from quotes taken from the Nichijou anime.
+Last summer, I've worked some more with Node.js and created [@NichijouEbooks][NichijouEbooks], a Twitter bot that posts randomly-formulated strings from quotes taken from the Nichijou anime.
 [Her repository is also on GitHub.](https://github.com/MindfulMinun/nichijouebooks)
 </section>

 <section markdown="1">